drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

     If the file is not in the input directory, the tool accesses it in the remote location.
 1. Loops on all XML files in the input folder.

-    For the following elements and properties in every versioned and unversioned namespace in each XML file, the CSDL-to-JSON converter generates corresponding JSON file or files, as follows:
+    For the following definitions in every versioned and unversioned namespace in each XML file, the CSDL-to-JSON converter generates corresponding JSON Schema file or files, as follows:

     <table width="100%">